Manchootop/Med-Konsult-GUI/README.md

 # Med-Konsult-GUI
 Med Konsult GUI for easier screening management and creation.
+Created with Kivy.